dekuNukem/traffic-cone-film-scanning/README.md

 * Print a cone
 * Attach to lens hood
 * Attach to macro lens
-* Film flat under glass
+* Film under glass
-* Camera rests on cone pointing straight down
+* Camera on cone, pointing straight down.
 * Focus and shoot!

 ## Advantages